jimmeryn/dotnet/README.md

 # Work time tracker

 App written in C#.Net with WPF using Oracle database.
-Providing my implementation of basic work time tracker used in most of companies.
+Providing my implementation of basic work time tracker used in most companies.

 ## Setup